Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 ### Articles
 We have definite, indefinite, and indefinite specific articles.
 These change form based on the noun class, just like pronouns.
 Their ending is determined by the class -- "e" for living (singular only), "a" for present, "ii" for absent.
 These are generally infixed (see above).

-The stems for each of these forms are given below
+The stems for each of these forms are given below (note hat the citation form of nouns and adjs always ends in "a", as here)

 Definite:
 - singular: la